openFyde/chromiumos-overlay/chromeos-base/autotest-capability-default/README.md

 test will fail if it runs on IvyBridge device.
 Following this observation, we should maximize the available capability rather than minimize them when we set up the configuration.
-Concretely, when one writes 'no _capability_', we should minimize the targeted devices.
+Concretely, when one writes `no `*`capability`*, we should minimize the targeted devices.
-For example, in '20-peppy-capabilities.yaml', we disable HW h264 encoding only if the CPU type is intel celeron 2955U.
+For example, in `20-peppy-capabilities.yaml`, we disable HW h264 encoding only if the CPU type is intel celeron 2955U.
 In other words, this describes HW h264 encoding is available on all the peppy whose CPU type isn't intel celeron 2955U.